stratum/testvectors-runner/README.md

 Assuming a test node is set up as described in [Testing hardware switches](#testing-hardware-switches) section above.

-Download this repo on the test node and start `tvrunner` container by mounting the test vectors directory:
+Download this repo on the test node and start `tvrunner` container by mounting the Test Vectors directory:
 ```bash
 make tvrunner-hw-dev TV_DIR=<PATH_TO_TV>
 ```